nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * Cons: Harder to implement, it is not very intuitive for a user to delete a field without viewing it.

 #### Implementation
-The delete mechanism is facilitated bby `CommandType`.
+The delete mechanism is facilitated bby `CommandManager`.
 It extends MedBook with the latest view state, stored internally as a currentViewType.
-It implements `CommandType#parseDeleteCommandType()` which parse the type of delete command according to the latest view type.
+It implements `CommandManager#parseDeleteCommandType()` which parse the type of delete command according to the latest view type.

 The following sequence diagram shows delete prescription works: